oresat/oresat-structure/README.md

 		- [ ] HELICAL CAN REV 0 1
 	- SOLAR PANEL 1U
 		- [ ] 1522020X601XXX_100210477MOD000B
-			- [ ] Identify what part this is.
+			- [X] Identify what part this is. _This is the female 20 pin connector._
 		- [X] BOSS EXTRUDE 5
 	- BACKPLANE V4 POPULATED
 		- [X] MMCX CONNECTOR PLUG
 		- [ ] 1521040X401XXX_100632479MOD0_1
-			- [ ] Identify what part this is.
+			- [X] Identify what part this is. _This is the female 40 pin connector._
 		- [ ] BACKPLANE V4
+		    - [ ] _The vertical locations of the MMCX and 40 pin connectors need to be slightly adjusted to match the positions of the mating connecors on the cards._
 		- [ ] STUFF (might be unnecessary)
 	- [ ] SPACE FOAM
 	- STRUCTURE